awslabs/fhir-works-on-aws-deployment/USING_SUBSCRIPTIONS.md

    ```

-Note: Enabling subscriptions incurs a cost even if there are no active subscriptions.
+**Note:** Enabling subscriptions incurs a cost even if there are no active subscriptions.
 It is recommended to only enable it if you intend to use it.

 ## Creating Subscriptions

-A Subscriptions is a FHIR resource.
+A Subscription is a FHIR resource.
 Use the REST API to create, update or delete Subscriptions.
 Refer to the [FHIR documentation](https://www.hl7.org/fhir/R4/subscription.html#resource) for the details of the Subscription resource.

 Create Subscription example: